PlanterApp/planter_blog/content/posts/rainwater-harvesting/index.md

 ![A rain barrel on a patio beside a garlic patch](rain-barrel.jpg)

 Rain barrels work with gravity; the more full the barrel is the more quickly water will flow from the spigot at the bottom.
 The higher up the barrel the higher the flow rate will be- and the easier it will be to get a watering can under the spigot.
 Use concrete blocks or wood to build a strong, solid platform to raise the barrel up, or buy a ready-made rain barrel stand.
-Using an additional water pump or purchasing a barrel with a built-in pump can help to get more water pressure from the barrel especially when the water level is low.
+Using a rain barrel pump can help to get more water pressure from the barrel especially when the water level is low.

 To make use of water from a rain barrel you can use a watering can or a gravity-fed drip irrigation system that is specifically designed for the low water pressure from a rain barrel.
-If you have a water pump you may be able to use a sprinkler system with the barrel.
+If you have a pump you may be able to use a sprinkler system with the barrel.

 A note for those of us living in cold climates- before winter hits you’ll want to be sure to drain your rain barrel completely and store it in a garage or shed where so it's not exposed to temperature extremes that can cause cracking.